Balanced two-type annihilation: mean-field asymptotics: Proof

 since for this to happen either the only blue particle at some site must move to a non-empty site, or a red particle must move to a site occupied by exactly one blue particle.
 In all other cases, $B_{t+1}=B_t$.

-When tracking $R_t$, we update in two stages, firstly, moving the chosen particle and updating $R_t$ to $R^*_{t+1}$, secondly, resolving any collision and updating $R^*_{t+1}$ to $R_{t+1}$.
-We do so to distinguish changes in $R_t$ owing to movement from changes owing to collisions, as the latter may be dominant if blue is much faster than red.
-Not including the effect of collisions, the corresponding transitions are
+Recall that we distinguish changes in $R_t$ owing to red movements from those owing to blue movements, which may be dominant if blue is much faster than red.
+Not including the effect of blue movements, the corresponding transitions are

 and